 Their narcissism almost acts as an act of rebellion- after an entire childhood spent submitting to their mothers, they become narcissistic as a way of covertly competing with them.

-As mentioned, many daughters of narcissists struggle with issues related to low self-esteem, boundaries, and trust problems.
+As mentioned, many daughters struggle with issues related to low self-esteem, boundaries, and trust problems.
 Any of these variables can affect dating and intimacy.

 Some daughters subconsciously seek partners similar to their mothers.
 They may find a partner who acts domineering and critical.
 Even though they may resent this person, it feels familiar- it allows them to safely recreate what they know.